FACN8/Pre-course/Week1/HTML.md

 ## Origin of HTML

-HTML - Hyper Text Markup Language is a language that was created by Tim Berners-Lee was putting together his first elementary browsing and authoring system for the Web and created a quick little hypertext language that would serve his purposes.
+HTML - Hyper Text Markup Language is a language that was created by Tim Berners-Lee.
+Berners-Lee was putting together his first elementary browsing and authoring system for the Web and created a quick little hypertext language that would serve his purposes.

 HTML was text-based and anyone could use any editor or word processor to create or convert documents for the Web.
 The developers started implementing new features in their browsers and started releasing advanced versions of HTML.